 The location check contains two aspects: the geographic location and the facilities.
-Both must be legitimate and, if so this will differ per type of meeting.
+Both must be legitimate and whether this is the case, if so this will differ per type of meeting.
 The facilities may not be attractive to such an extent that they are the reason that healthcare professionals want to participate in a meeting.
-For example, in advice note A21.02, the Code Commission held that a zoo is not an appropriate location due to its association with recreation.
+For example, in advice note A21.02 and advice note A24.05, the Code Commission held that a zoo is not an appropriate location due to its association (or perceived association) with recreation.
 The geographic location must be objectively legitimate.
 This may be the case if the location is a logical choice with respect to the origin of the speakers and invited participants or with respect to the accessibility.
 There may also be a direct relationship between the topic and/or objective of the meeting and the location, which makes it logical to hold the meeting there.
 Examples of this are a visit to a relevant hospital, research institution, laboratory or company.